About

 Industry Forecast

-Market pressures on the family farm will continue to drive consolidation in the industry, as the more prosperous farms become bigger in order to achieve greater economies of scale, along with a greater portion of farm subsidies.
+Market pressures on the family farm will continue to drive consolidation in the industry, as the more prosperous farms become bigger so as to achieve greater economies of scale, along with a greater portion of farm subsidies.
 In addition, increasing productivity overall means that it takes less farm labor to produce crops and livestock than in the past.
 For many farmers, the low prices for many agricultural goods have not kept up with the increasing costs of farming.
 For those who need to make a living from their farm, these conditions make it difficult for many small farmers to survive.

+Employment declines in agriculture, forestry, and fishing, however, are being moderated by other changes taking place in agriculture.
+For instance, domestic consumers are increasingly gravitating toward purchasing their agricultural products from farmers markets, community supported agriculture, and other locally grown food producers.
+Exports for agricultural products also are rising, reflecting international demand.
 New developments in the marketing of milk and other agricultural produce through farmer-owned and -operated cooperatives hold promise for some dairy and other farms.
-Furthermore, demand continues to rise for organic farm produce--grown to a large extent on small to medium-sized farms.
+Furthermore, demand continues to rise for organic farm produce—grown to a great extent on small- to medium-sized farms.
 The production of crops without the use of pesticides and certain chemicals is allowing farms of small acreage to remain economically viable.
 Also, some Federal, State, and local government programs provide assistance targeted at small farms.
-For example, some programs allow farmers to sell the development rights to their property to nonprofit organizations pledged to preserving green space.
-This immediately lowers the market value of the land--and the property taxes levied on it--making farming more affordable.
+For example, some programs allow farmers to sell the development rights to their property to nonprofit organizations devoted to preserving green space.
+This immediately lowers the market value of the land—and the property taxes levied on it—making farming more affordable.

 Employment in aquaculture had been growing steadily in recent years in response to growth in the demand for fish.
 However, competition from imported farm-raised fish and unsettled regulatory concerns about environmental impacts of fish farms is slowing the growth of aquaculture.